Satisfactory Academic Progress (SAP)

 If a student has received any of the following aid programs (in this order) the R2T4 process must be completed: Direct Unsubsidized Loans; Direct Subsidized Loans; Federal Perkins Loans; Direct PLUS loans; Federal Pell Grant; Federal SEOG; and in some cases State grants.

-At the end of each term, the office of financial aid and scholarships will receive a roster from the registrar’s office that lists all students who did not complete any credit hours.
-If a student receives all F’s in their courses, the office of financial aid and scholarships is required to follow up with the instructor of record to determine if the student “Unofficially” withdrew (ceased attendance during the semester, before the last official day of classes).
-At that point, the office of financial aid and scholarships will determine whether it is an unofficial withdrawal; if determined it is an unofficial withdrawal, it will be subject to the Return to Title IV policy.
+At the end of each term, the Office of Financial Aid and Scholarships will receive a roster from the registrar’s office that lists all students who did not complete any credit hours.
+If a student receives all F’s in their courses, the Office of Financial Aid and Scholarships will utilize the roster provided by the Registrar’s Office to determine the unofficial withdrawal date to calculate the Return to Title IV, if applicable.